Moving to Denmark from the UK

 Living in Denmark

-Denmark is part of the Kingdom of Denmark, which also includes Greenland and the Faroe Islands, but Denmark itself comprises of the Jutland Peninsula, which borders with Germany and over 400 individual islands of which only round 70 are inhabited.
+Denmark is part of the Kingdom of Denmark, which also includes Greenland and the Faroe Islands, but Denmark itself comprises the Jutland Peninsula, which borders Germany and more than 400 individual islands of which only around 70 are inhabited.
 The largest island is Sjælland and is home to Copenhagen.
-This fact alone makes Denmark an incredibly interesting place to visit and explore.
+These facts alone make Denmark an incredibly interesting place to visit and explore.

 Visas and becoming a citizen